 Everyone has different dietary needs.
 People who are more active usually need to consume more calories than people who don’t exercise or move around a lot.
 All healthy diets should have a few things in common, though.
-Overall, a healthy balanced diet should include these 7 factors.
+Overall, a healthy diet should include these 7 factors.

 1. Vegetables and Fruit